Author's Guide

 Permission is never granted for use of Agrobiological Records for endorsements, implied or otherwise, of products or services, or to use contents as part of advertisements or advertising supplements.
 Rights for some Agrobiological Records articles may be reverted to the authors.
 Agrobiological Records reserves the right to redirect any inquiry regarding an Agrobiological Records article to the corresponding author for final disposition.

-It is a general principle of scholarly publications; the Editor of the journal is solely and independently responsible for deciding among the submitted articles to the journal shall be published.
+It is a general principle of scholarly publications; the Editor of the journal is solely and independently responsible for deciding which of the submitted articles to the journal shall be published.
 In making this decision the Editor is guided by policies of the journal's Editorial Board and constrained by such legal requirements in force regarding defamation, copyright violation and plagiarism.
 An outcome of this principle is the importance of the scholarly archive as a permanent, historic record of the scholarly publication.
 Articles that have been published shall remain extant, exact and unaltered as far as is possible.
 However, very occasionally circumstances may arise where an article is published that must later be retracted or even removed.

 Article Withdrawal

-This clause of the policy is valid only for In-Press Articles which represent early versions of articles and sometimes contain errors or may have been accidentally submitted twice.
+This clause of the policy is valid only for In-Press Articles, which represent early versions of articles and sometimes contain errors or may have been accidentally submitted twice.
 Occasionally, but less frequently, the articles may represent infringements of professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data or the like.

 Article Retraction

-This clause of the policy applies on the published (In-Press/Archive) papers in the Agrobiological Records those found violating professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data or the like.
+This clause of the policy applies to the published (In-Press/Archive) papers in the Agrobiological Records that are found violating professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data, or the like.
 The retraction of an article by its authors or the editor under the advice of members of the scholarly community has long been an occasional feature of the learned world.
 Standards for dealing with retractions have been developed by a number of library and scholarly bodies, and this best practice is adopted for article retraction by the Agrobiological Records.
 A retraction note titled "Retraction: [article title]" signed by the authors and/or the editor is published in the paginated part of a subsequent issue of the journal and listed in the contents list.
 In the electronic version, a link is made to the original article.
 The online article is preceded by a screen containing the retraction note.
 It is to this screen that the link resolves; the reader can then proceed to the article itself.
-The original article is retained unchanged save for a watermark on the (.pdf) indicating on each page that it is "retracted".
+The original article is retained unchanged save for a watermark on the (.pdf) indicating on each page that it is "retracted."

 Article Removal: Legal limitations